joshbrunty/joshbrunty.github.io/_posts/2020-12-11-reporting.md

 The Table of Contents should include each section of the report along with page numbers.
 If drafting in Microsoft Word a table of contents can be [generated automatically](https://support.microsoft.com/en-us/office/insert-a-table-of-contents-882e8564-0edb-435e-84b5-1d8552ccf0c0).

+### Overview/Case/Executive Summary

+This section will vary in length but generally this should be a one-paragraph summary of the entire report.
+Summaries should be short, sweet, and to-the-point.
+You will include any relevant information regarding what led to you as the digital forensic examiner/analyst becoming involved with the digital evidence.
+You may be just receiving the fdigital evidence and someone else conducted the forensic acquisition and this is a good place to document that as this will correlate with your chain of custody information that you immediately started once you came into contact with the digital evidence.
+Keep in mind, this is an overview and a summary of how the case was initialized and where you as the examiner/analyst became involved.

+`EXAMPLE:`{:.success}
+*On today's date, Detective Marco Marshall contacted the Digital Forensics Laboratory in regards to extracting data from an Android device that had been recovered from a crime scene.
+Detective Marshall is requesting a forensic examination to see what information by the suspect(s) may have been deleted and is requesting a full forensic examination and report for possible criminal charges.*

 Characters of the Base64 alphabet can be grouped into four groups: